WindyBanana/launcify/.ai/STRICT_COMMAND_RULES.md

 2. If it needs a package (like react-hook-form):
    - Tell user: "I'll add form validation using react-hook-form.
 Should I proceed?"
    - Wait for confirmation
-   - Run: `npm install react-hook-form`
+   - Run: `pnpm install react-hook-form`
 3. Complete the feature
-4. Run dev server if not running: `npm run dev`
+4. Run dev server if not running: `pnpm run dev`

 **Ask permission** for new packages, but not for dev server.